Severson-Group/docs.amdc.dev/source/getting-started/advanced-tutorials/fpga-ip-core/index.md

 This tutorial goes over the procedure to create and add a custom FPGA IP core in Vivado.
 Step by step instructions are given which walk the user through each part.

+> This tutorial goes over a toy C code accelerator application of IP cores.
+>
+> For a real-life example tutorial of IP cores used to drive external hardware devices, check out [this blog post](https://nathanpetersen.com/2020/07/17/designing-a-firmware-driver-for-serially-addressable-leds-for-xilinx-zynq-7000/) which explains how the firmware drivers for the RGB LEDs are implemented in the AMDC.

 ## Tutorial Requirements

 1. Working AMDC hardware for testing